Fight against discrimination

 Taking action against bullying locally

-Secure email addresses exist to ask a question, seek advice, share a story, or ask for help.
+Secure email addresses exist for students and staff who need to ask a question, seek advice, share a story, or ask for help.
 Managed by the doctors of the health services, the answers are provided in complete confidentiality

 - For students: vss-sseuniv-rennes [dot] fr